 Joshua Tree is almost as well known for its truly spectacular rock formations as for the Suessical vegetation that gives the park its name.
 Those who want to learn more about the rich geological history should absolutely check out the Geology Motor Tour , which takes you through 18 miles of desert and has 16 stops featuring the park’s most fascinating landscapes.
 Keep in mind that, in good weather, sedans and vans can make it as far as stop #9 on the trip, then four wheel drive is required.
 But even if you can only make it halfway, it is absolutely worth the journey to see some of California’s most striking geological formations.

-It is estimated that a staggering 90% of the US population is able to see the sky in its natural, unpolluted state.
+It is estimated that a staggering 90% of the US population is unable to see the sky in its natural, unpolluted state.
 Remove yourself from that statistic and go experience the night sky in a way you never have, a blanket of constellations and the universe stretched out before you like a forgotten Van Gogh.
 In Joshua Tree, miles and miles away from any kind of light pollution, you can see spinning skies dizzy with stars and more constellations than you ever knew existed.
 This park is also one of the only spots in the country where you can truly bear witness to majesty of the Milky Way Galaxy.

 You can take a tour of the Milky Way, or just bring a constellation map and a telescope and chart your own course across the stars.